NavBernal/CCNA/README.md

 # CCNA
-These are my notes for the CCNA cert
+These are my notes and Cisco Packet Tracker labs for the CCNA cert